awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    ```
    CLUSTER      NODEGROUP          CREATED               MIN SIZE      MAX SIZE     DESIRED CAPACITY     INSTANCE TYPE     IMAGE ID
-   default      standard-workers   2019-05-01T22:26:58Z  1             4            3                    t3.medium         ami-05a71d034119ffc12
+   default      standard-nodes   2019-05-01T22:26:58Z  1             4            3                    t3.medium         ami-05a71d034119ffc12
    ```

-1. Launch a new worker node group with `eksctl` with the following command, substituting the *example* values with your own values\.
+1. Launch a new node group with `eksctl` with the following command, substituting the *example* values with your own values\.
 **Note**
 For more available flags and their descriptions, see [https://eksctl\.io/](https://eksctl.io/)\.